dotnet/csharplang/proposals/improved-interpolated-strings.md

         steps are taken.
         * Otherwise, the type of every resolved `px` is added to the argument list, in the order specified by the `Arguments` array.
 These are all passed by value.
     3. The final argument is a `bool`, passed as an `out` parameter.
 3. Traditional method invocation resolution is performed with method group `M` and argument list `A`.
-    * If a single-best method `F` was found and errors were reported during final validation, those errors are reported and no further steps are taken.
+For the purposes of method invocation final validation, the context of `M` is treated as a _member\_access_ through type `T`.
-    * If a single-best method `F` was found and no errors were reported during final validation, the result of overload resolution is `F`.
+    * If a single-best method `F` was found, the result of overload resolution is `F`.
     * If no applicable methods were found, step 3 is retried, removing the final `bool` parameter from `A`.
 If this retry also finds no applicable members, an error is produced and no further steps are taken.
     * If no single-best method was found, the result of overload resolution is ambiguous, an error is produced, and no further steps are taken.